X

 Pattern:

-ROW 1: Make a double crochet into the 3rd chain from your hook and in each chain across.
-Chain 1 and turn (135 double crochet)
+ROW 1: DC into the 3rd CH from your hook and in each CH across.
+CH 1 and turn (135 DC)

-ROW 2: Work a double crochet into the very first stitch. *In the next stitch, work a front post double crochet, work 1 double crochet in the next 2 stitches.
+ROW 2: DC into the very first stitch. *In the next stitch, work a FPDC, work 1 DC in the next 2 stitches.
 Repeat from * across until 1 stitch remains.
-Work a front post double crochet in the last stitch and 1 double crochet into the top of the turning chain.
-Chain 1 and turn.
+Work a FPDC in the last stitch and 1 DC into the top of the turning CH.
+CH 1 and turn.

-ROW 3: Work a double crochet into the very first stitch. *Work a double crochet in the next stitch and a front post double crochet in the next two stitches.
+ROW 3: DC into the very first stitch. *Work a DC in the next stitch and a FPDC in the next two stitches.
 Repeat from * to last two stitches.
-Next, work 1 double crochet into each of the remaining 2 stitches.
-Chain 1 and turn.
+Next, work 1 DC into each of the remaining 2 stitches.
+CH 1 and turn.

-Repeat ROWS 2 and 3 until blanket is desired length.
+Repeat ROWS 2 and 3 for a total of 96 rows or your desired length.
 Be sure to end on a row 2 for a neat edge.

-Border: Chain 1 and make a single crochet in each stitch around putting 3 single crochets into each corner.
-Slip stitch to beginning stitch.
+CH 1 and make a SC in each stitch around putting 3 SC into each corner.
+SL ST to beginning stitch.
+Fasten off and weave in your ends.

 You now have your very own waffle stitch blanket!
 I hope you enjoyed this pattern just as much as I did.
 I love using Caron Cake yarn and seeing how the colors work up.